l0wigh/push_swap_tester_vita/README.md

 # Fixes 🩹
 - The app seems to crash after some stacks resets.
 Might be a malloc/free issue
 - The counter doesn't clear nicely with resetting the stack.
-An ok-tier way to clear it is used now (but not perfect for me).
+An ok-tier way to clear it is used now (I removed it since it isn't working like I want).
 - Seems like the counter is buggy when executing 2 times a sorting method (Seems like it goes to 0 without any reason)